Encourage students to reflect on the negative consequences of bullying using these powerful bullying writing prompts.

-50. In one or two paragraphs, write the three best results that occur when you accept others for who they are.
+50. Write the three best results that occur when you accept others for who they are.

 51. Share the similarities/differences between bullying and teasing.

-52. Write an encouraging letter to a student who is struggling at school because of constant bullying.
-Offer tips for coping, tips for solving the issue, and share motivating affirmations to help him/her stay positive.
+52. Write an encouraging letter to a student who is struggling at school because of bullying.
+Offer tips for coping, tips for solving the issue, and share motivating affirmations.

 53. If a bully asks for forgiveness, should you accept?
 Why or why not?

-54. Can adults be bullies?
-Write about a time when you witnessed an adult being a bully.
+54. Write about a time when you witnessed an adult being a bully.
 How did the victim respond?

-55. Write about a time you were bullied.
+55. Tell about a time when you were bullied.

-57. What’s one superpower that you would like to possess in order to defend yourself against a bully?
-Describe how you would use it.
+57. Describe a superpower that you would like to possess in order to defend yourself against a bully.

 59. Is bullying ever acceptable?
 Why or why not?